How to: Sign in any Azure Active Directory user using the multi-tenant application pattern

 Understand user and admin consent

 For a user to sign in to an application in Azure AD, the application must be represented in the user’s tenant.
 This allows the organization to do things like apply unique policies when users from their tenant sign in to the application.
-For a single tenant application, this registration is simple; it’s the one that happens when you register the application in the Azure portal.
+For a single-tenant application, this registration easier; it’s the one that happens when you register the application in the Azure portal.

 For a multi-tenant application, the initial registration for the application lives in the Azure AD tenant used by the developer.
 When a user from a different tenant signs in to the application for the first time, Azure AD asks them to consent to the permissions requested by the application.
 If they consent, then a representation of the application called a service principal is created in the user’s tenant, and sign-in can continue.
 A delegation is also created in the directory that records the user’s consent to the application.
 For details on the application's Application and ServicePrincipal objects, and how they relate to each other, see Application objects and service principal objects.